Math classroom decoration ideas

 place value (billions) math word wall reference

-I made this billions place value reference for a 4th grade teacher who needed it for her classroom's math word wall.
-You can grab it from my dropbox here.
-The number needs a little trimming to fit together, but it's pretty easy to do.
-This picture is inside the PDF for reference.
+I made this billions place value reference for a 4th grade teacher who needed it for her classroom's word wall.
+You can grab it from my dropbox here

 And an Albert Einstein poster to remind us that even geniuses write in their math notebooks.